jxom/cevoaustralia.github.io/_posts/2017-02-23-a-spot-of-aws.markdown

 ## First steps
 The first question was, “can we save money by running on spot?”
 The obvious answer is “yes”.
-I mean after all, if you check the pricing for instances on amazon the spot instances are much, much cheaper.
+I mean after all, if you check the pricing for instances on AWS the spot instances are much, much cheaper.

 But… we wanted to provide some data and actually prove it would be cheaper.